 Undersea Signal Processing

 The program's goal is to develop signal processing algorithms that improve the Navy's ability to detect, identify and locate submarines in shallow and deep ocean environments.
 To this end, the Office of Naval Research funds basic and applied research projects at universities, federal laboratories and industry.
-The program is organized into the following technical thrusts:
+We organize and manage our portfolio by technical thrusts:

 - Active sonar signal processing: Projects focus on active sonar systems for wide area surveillance, distributed search and battle-group defense.